Steve Coogan joins Extinction Rebellion march in Whitehall

 As protests enter day 12, Extinction Rebellion is planning a “red handed” protest which will see it spray-paint handprints around Westminster.

+More than 1,760 arrests have been made in connection with the ongoing protests across London.

+The Alan Partridge actor joined the march with his dog, Dougal, who had an Extinction Rebellion sticker on his lead and collar.

-The Alan Partridge actor told the PA news agency: “I wanted to lend my voice to the cause.
+Coogan told the PA news agency: “I wanted to lend my voice to the cause.
 Maybe people who like what I have done and who might not be completely sold on Extinction Rebellion might give it a second chance.

 “It’s an important movement.
 Some people try to characterise it as a fringe movement, but it’s not.
 I like the fact that it was started by young people, but now older people have joined in too.